"It's not about who's on stage.

 This unique, invite-only conference curates important conversations, bridging the gap between the public and private sectors through panel and speed roundtable discussions, exclusive breakout events, and intimate fireside chats.

-If you are interested in becoming a 2024 Threat Conference sponsor, please send a message to info@thecipherbrief.com.
+If you are interested in becoming a 2025 Threat Conference sponsor, please send a message to info@thecipherbrief.com.
+More details coming soon.